LIT-Protocol/developer-guides-code/wrapped-keys/eip-712/nodejs/README.md

 ## Executing the Example

-1. Run `yarn test` to execute the examples-authentication.png)
+1. Run `yarn test` to execute the test that runs the example code

 ### Expected Output